infinyon/stateful-dataflow-demos/packages/slack/README.md

 ### Slack Package

-The slack pakage already contains the package file with types generated from [slack-schema.json](./slack-shema.json).
-To regenerate the types, check the [Generate Types](#generate-types) section.
-You'll need to manually copy/paste it in the [sdf-pacakge.yaml](./sdf-package.yaml) file.
+The slack package ensures the Slack events are structured based on the [slack-schema.json](./slack-shema.json) schema.

 #### SDF Tests